ikaushalmartin/MedSphere/README.md

-# MedSphere - Comprehensive Pharmacy Mobile Application
+# MedSphere - Comprehensive Pharmacy Application

 This comprehensive Flutter-based mobile application encompasses a wide range of services.
 It empowers customers to purchase prescription-based medications, essential items, and medical equipment.
 Moreover, users can schedule lab tests, consult with doctors online, and utilize services such as pick-up and drop-off, home care, and emergency assistance.
 Furthermore, there's a specialized section for doctors, allowing them to make purchases after undergoing identity verification.
 In essence, it offers a centralized platform for various pharmacy-related services.